Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 You can see that in my case the bandwidth from my computer to another in my lab is 2.57GB which is good for me, in the case of our example that you have client that complain about slow network, you may have to check several thing, the first one is to check his and other computer connectivity out of the local network with speed test, after that you will go to the second check which is bandwidth test between two local computer.
 If on the first test using the speed test, let's say you found that the client computer work slow by speed test and other computer aren't, then you run the second test which is the iperf and found low bandwidth connectivity between the two, in that case it's mean that we have local network problem that can be found on the local network interface or the nearly network device like switch or router.

-On the LPI site under 200.2 object you can found that they want the student will have awareness of monitoring solutions such as Icinga2, Nagios, collectd, MRTG and Cacti, well these programs can be install on you computer or other server and you can monitor the resource you have, but the Cacti is monitor program for network connectivity and so the collectd, so I don't really understand way they want to have a knowledge of these program, in the day day life I don't thing I am going to use such program to monitor my network resource, but in the case of these program, all of them work in the browser, this is mean that you have some URL and you can view the bandwidth or interfaces status etc.
+On the LPI site under 200.2 object you can found that they want the student will have awareness of monitoring solutions such as Icinga2, Nagios, collectd, MRTG and Cacti, well these programs can be install on you computer or other server and you can monitor the resource you have, but the Cacti is monitor program for network connectivity and so the collectd, so I don't really understand way they want to have a knowledge of these program, in the day day life I don't think I am going to use such program to monitor my network resource, but in the case of these program, all of them work in the browser, this is mean that you have some URL and you can view the bandwidth or interfaces status etc.

+**Please note**: after all we see here I want to specify something that I solve on many situation I had in the companies I worked for.
+Let's say that you have some web server that have some content of data for many users, so far you after you read all of that chapter you have the knowledge to use Linux tool for checking the performance, memory used, network bandwidth and etc. If for some reason you see that the RAM used was increase every months and in percentage that grow up, in that case you may consider to upgrade the hardware for that server like adding more RAM memory or install more web application server and distribute the load between them, so in such case we will check carefully what is going on our server in the hardware used, we can monitor that and track down the performance with the tools I specify above.

 ### Challenge